UniversalDependencies/UD_Swedish-PUD/README.md

 Aaron Smith and Joakim, and available from https://github.com/robertostling/efselab.
 The syntactic annotation was checked and corrected manually by Joakim Nivre.
 The morphological annotation was checked and corrected by Bernadeta Griciūtė.
 Later, a semi-automatic correction of features and lemmas was done by Victor Norrman and Joakim Nivre.
+A semi-automatic correction of features and lemmas was done by Victor Norrman and Joakim Nivre.
+Recent harmonization efforts were carried out in collaboration with Lars Ahrenberg, Aleksandrs Berdicevskis, and Adriana Masciolini.
+Recent work to improve the annotation has benefited greatly from discussions within UniDive (COST Action CA21167).

 # PUD Treebanks